microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Remove-EntraDeletedDirectoryObject.md

 ## Description

-this cmdlet is used to permanently delete a previously deleted directory object.
+This cmdlet is used to permanently delete a previously deleted directory object.

 When a directory object is permanently deleted, it can no longer be restored.